ziutus/hmc_vios_aix/README.md

 ## Why  Test Driven Developing (TDD)?
 AIX systems are typically production systems so each time you change your scripts, you should be sure that it will not hurt your systems.
 TDD (https://en.wikipedia.org/wiki/Test-driven_development) will help you to be sure that all classes, scripts etc. will behavior as you expect.
-TDD is also helping you to define what really you want (as you are starting from writting tests ;).
+TDD is also helping you to define what really you want (as you are starting from writing tests ;).
 Other reason is simple, good tests are really good documentation of your code, it shows how to use classes and functions and what is expected to get as result.
 This documentation is always updated ;).

 ## Why Ruby?
 I believe first scripts you were writting in bash/ksh but when project was growning you afraid to change anything as your changes could destroy others scripts.
-So you are ended with big number of small scripts which maintance took longer and longer.
+So you are ended with big number of small scripts which maintenance took longer and longer.
 Then you started to write it in Perl and OOP (Object Oriented programming).
-Perl is always on AIX machines so you can run scripts on any of your systems.
-Problem is that OOP on AIX is difficult, no internal variables, no isolations etc, so it is time to change base laungauge.
+Perl was always on AIX machines so you can could scripts on any of your systems.
+Problem is that OOP on AIX is difficult: no internal variables, no isolation etc, so it is time to change base language.

 Why Ruby and not Python or something different?
 Ruby is used in Chef :).
 Some part of code can be used in Chef.

 ## Why Git?